 - What do they ask for specifically when asking for solutions?

-- What words do they use when writing reviews or commenting on your blogs?
+- Which Type of words do they use when writing reviews or commenting on your blogs?

 Try talking to the service and sales department.
 These people speak to your customers all the time, and they are used to hearing the customer’s language.
 If you use these terms in your PPC ads to address your customer’s concerns, they will be able to show them that you are listing.
 It is a powerful message to send.